 By the time you have finished your cup of tea you'll have saved yourself a substantial amount of money.
 So pop the kettle on, compare your results and make the switch!
 What you'll need is your postcode and a recent energy bill.

-Firstly, ensure that the website you've chosen is accredited by the energy regulator Ofgem under the Confidence Code as this means your switching process will be more reliable.
+Firstly, ensure that the website you've chosen is accredited by the energy regulator Ofgem under the Confidence Code.
+This means the process of your energy switch will be more reliable.
 According to the Code, sites accredited by Ofgem adhere to certain rules and regulations on how they must run their services.

-To achieve more precise results from your comparison website you will need to enter your household's energy use.
+To achieve more precise results from our energy comparison service you will need to enter your household's energy use.
 You can enter your energy use in kilowatt hours (kWh), or by the amount you spend.

 You can find these details on your latest energy bill.
 Do not worry if you don’t have a recent bill at hand.
 By answering a few general questions about your lifestyle these details can be estimated.

 Always check if you will be charged a cancellation fee.
 Bigger is better but not when concerning bills!
-More and more energy providers, now allow you to switch up to 49 days ahead of you current plan's end without charging exit fees.
+More and more energy suppliers, now allow you to switch energy up to 49 days ahead of you current plan's end without charging exit fees.
 They are most commonly administered when you decide to leave your fixed rate tariff early.
-Make sure you cancel your direct debit with your old provider to prevent being billed twice.
+Make sure you cancel your direct debit with your old supplier to prevent being billed twice.